voltura/WeekNumber/README.md

 ## Help section

-All application features are accessible via right mouse click on the application icon residing in the Windows taskbar.
+All application features are accessible via right-click on the application icon residing in the Windows taskbar.
 If the application icon is not visible then press the ^ symbol on the taskbar, click and hold on the application icon and then drag it to the visible taskbar area to pin it there.

 ### Context menu options: